tkn-tub/ns3-gym/doc/manual/source/documentation.rst

 will create this file for you.

 Some models require several ``.rst`` files, and figures; these should all go in the ``src/foo/doc/`` directory.
-The docs are actually build by a Sphinx Makefile.
+The docs are actually built by a Sphinx Makefile.
 For especially involved documentation, it may be helpful to have a local ``Makefile`` in the ``src/foo/doc/`` directory to